BishopWeyland/Game-Hub/README.md

 The third assignment was using Wordpress and the WooCommerce plugin to make a REST API for the products on the page.
 And using query string parameters to get indivdual product sites.

-I added JavaScript to most of the earlier fake JavaScript.
+I removed CSS hacks and added functional JavaScript instead.

 ## Built With

-You can list a the tech stack that you've used over here

 - UX Design
 - HTML